Shop by Room ➜ Living Room ➜ Couches

 Choose any olefin, polypropylene, or polyester fabric— even without OEKO TEX certification, they are still much better options than a natural fabric coated in PFAS for stain resistance.

-Sunbrella started phasing out PFAS in late 2023— if you choose one of their couch upholsteries, confirm with the company what year it was made or purchased.
+Sunbrella started phasing out PFAS in late 2023— if you choose one of their couch upholsteries, confirm with the company what year it was made or purchased and that it doesn’t have PFAS in it.

 Shop by Room ➜ Living Room ➜ Couches